If You Are A Landlord

 If You are A Tenant

 Tenants living in the City of Manchester should expect to find suitable housing.
 If, however, you feel there are code violations in your apartment, a complaint must first be filed with the landlord.
-If the complaint is not addressed within a reasonable time, a complaint may then be filed with the Building Department.
+Code violations include issues such as no heat, defective plumbing, leaks, or rodent or pest infestation.
+If the complaint is not addressed within a reasonable time, a complaint may then be filed with the Planning and Community Development Department.
 Once a complaint is filed, an inspector will visit the property to verify the violation.
 Upon completion of the inspection, a violation notice will be sent to the owner.

 Tenant/landlord disputes (ie. rent increase, eviction, etc.) should be referred to New Hampshire Legal Assistance located at 1361 Elm Street, Manchester, NH.
 They may be reached by telephone at (603) 668-2900.